 - Einstein contributed to the Atomic Theory in the following way:

-- Provided proof to the existence of atoms through the movement of molecules in liquid due to Brownian effect.
+- Provided proof of the existence of atoms through the movement of molecules in liquid due to the Brownian effect.

-- Devised a mathematical method for measuring the atomic size.
+- Devised a mathematical method for measuring atomic size.